Katrina Krumpane

-Katrina Krumpane (Katrīna Krumpāne; born 1 April 1980 in Krāslava, Latvia) is a Latvian soprano and professor in opera, concert and recitals.
+Katrina Krumpane (Katrīna Krumpāne; born 1 April 1980) is a Latvian operatic soprano and vocal educator.
+Born in Krāslava, Latvia, she has performed in Europe, Asia, and North America and has taught voice in South Korea and the United States.

-Early life
+Early life and education

-Katrina Krumpane studied singing, piano, and flute at the Daugavpils Music college (Daugavpils Mūzikas koledža) in Latvia.
-In 1998 she won her first International Vocal Competition "Alexandrovsky" in Belarus.
+Krumpane studied singing, piano, and flute at Daugavpils Music College (Daugavpils Mūzikas koledža) in Latvia.
+In 1998, she won the Alexandrovsky International Vocal Competition in Belarus.

-After making her debut in 2004 at the Komische Oper Berlin with The Four Note Opera composed by Tom Johnson she has been performing around the globe including Europe, Asia and North America.